Sound Diffusers 101: Free DIY Diffuser Designs

 Sound diffusers (or diffusors) are an acoustic treatment that many people overlook.
 Why?
 Diffusers are mysterious, misunderstood and not everyone can justify their cost.

 Luckily, if you don’t wish to purchase diffusers there is an alternative: you can build them!
 Enter, the DIY sound diffuser.
-While there are many different DIY diffusers, I believe these optimized “stepped diffusers” are the easiest to build.
+While there are many different DIY diffusers, I believe our optimized “stepped diffusers” are the easiest to build.
 If you can use a hammer, you can make them… and if you know a thing or two about woodworking, feel free to make the more sophisticated designs I’ve provided.

 Click here to download the free blueprints, or keep reading to learn more.
 If you want to see how I designed these (using optimization), check out the free diffuser design thesis.